saltnpepper97/elev/README.md

 # elev

-**Elev** is a minimal, secure privilege elevation tool written in Rust—designed as a drop‑in replacement for `sudo` or `doas`.
+**elev** is a minimal, secure privilege elevation tool written in Rust—designed as a drop‑in replacement for `sudo` or `doas`.
 It follows modern security practices with a focus on simplicity and transparency.

 ---